leodube/DigitalGarden/📕 Reading/Scientific Papers/In-Season Physiological and Biochemical Status of Reforestation Workers.md

 ## Results
 - Three-day diet history analysis indicated that the mean caloric intake was $5159 \pm 1047$ kcal/day, of which $14 \pm 3$% was protein, $50 \pm 7$% was protein, $35 \pm 7$% was fat.

+## Discussion
+- The most pronounced finding was that blood glucose levels remained at near hypoglycemic levels throughout the day.